 Nativo Restaurant is an eatery on the roof of a sports centre just set back from the sea in Fiumicino.
 While that doesn’t sound very glamourous, Nativo Ristorante is oozing with elegance and charm, dazzling at the sunset hour in Fiumicino.

-This brand new complex features manicured lawns, three padel courts, beach tennis facilities and a semi-Olympic pool, which can be used by members of the exclusive Thuja sports club.
+This recently built complex features manicured lawns, three padel courts, beach tennis facilities and a semi-Olympic pool, which can be used by members of the exclusive Thuja sports club.
 The restaurant, however, is open to everyone, and really comes into its own at sundown, when its different levels come into play.

 On the highest rooftop, a champagne and cocktail bar overlooking the pool presents the perfect setting for a sunset aperitivo.
 But it’s also worth staying for dinner, which is served downstairs by the manicured lawns.